FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/cloud-storage-services-understanding-the-decentralized-storage-approach.md

 Choosing this model over other cloud storage options combines the capabilities of both cloud computing and decentralized technologies to create a secure and reliable online file sharing system.
 This is an essential step towards building the infrastructure for a more decentralized web.

-## Why Is Decentralized Cloud Storage Necessary?
+## Why Is Decentralized Cloud Storage Necessary

 {{< youtube id="cZjX1ck_FbI" title="ESPA - Why Public Datasets are Stored on Filecoin" >}}